 Forget About Going Viral

-When people think about crowdfunding nonprofit organizations, they often think of “going viral.”
+When people think about crowdfunding, it’s easy to assume that means your campaign may “go viral.”
 We say: Don’t waste your time!
 Going viral is the equivalent of winning the lottery, and it’s almost impossible to achieve with any consistency.
 It occurs when, by luck, your content captures the zeitgeist of the moment and leads to progressively larger social media accounts resharing your content.

-Don’t rely on this in your strategic planning.
-Do, however, take a look at our capacity-building services so that, if you get lucky enough to go viral, or if your crowdfunding charity efforts encounter unexpected levels of success, you are equipped to take full advantage of your good fortune!
+Don’t rely on this as part of your crowdfunding campaign’s strategic planning.
+Do, however, take a look at our capacity development services, so that, if you get lucky enough to go viral, or if your crowdfunding charity efforts encounter unexpected levels of success, you are equipped to take full advantage of your good fortune!

-Use BryteBridge Nonprofit Solutions to Build Toward Your Crowdfunding Nonprofit Goals
+Use BryteBridge to Advance Your Crowdfunding Campaign Goals

-BryteBridge Nonprofit Solutions can help you start up, grow, and maintain your nonprofit organization.
-We offer a full range of nonprofit solutions and services to help your with every aspect of structuring your org and planning for the future, from your tax exemption application, to web design, to grant writing, to payroll services, and much more!
+BryteBridge can help you start up, grow, and maintain your nonprofit organization.
+We offer a full range of nonprofit solutions and services to help you with every aspect of structuring your org and planning for the future, from your tax exemption application, to web design, to grant writing, to payroll services, and much more!

 When it comes to crowdfunding, nonprofit organizations often stand to develop meaningful new income as well as more efficiently retain existing income.
 It’s not for everyone, but it’s a powerful tool that’s there when you need it.

-Contact us today to continue the crowdfunding conversation one-on-one with a BryteBridge Nonprofit Solutions consultant, and experience our spirit of service for yourself!
+Contact us today to continue the crowdfunding conversation one-on-one with a BryteBridge consultant, and experience our spirit of service for yourself!